 1 Bloating

 Another common symptom of gluten intolerance is mild to severe pain in the abdomen.
-In a study that was conducted on a group of candidates suffering from gluten intolerance, close to 84% of them complained of pain in the abdomen as well. (source)
+In a study conducted on a group of candidates suffering from gluten intolerance, close to 84% complained of abdomen pain as well. (source)

-Few studies suggest that over 60 per cent to 80 per cent of individuals who suffer from gluten intolerance also complained of fatigue and tiredness. (source)
+Few studies suggest that over 60 percent to 80 percent of individuals who suffer from gluten intolerance also complain of fatigue and tiredness. (source)

 4 Depression

 This has been observed in people who are diagnosed with celiac disease.
-Although gluten intolerance is a condition that majorly affects the digestive system, it can affect your mental state of mind as well.
+Although gluten intolerance is a condition that majorly affects the digestive system, it can also affect your mental state of mind.

 For one, gluten intolerance can cause an abnormality in the serotonin levels in your body.
 Serotonin is a neurotransmitter.
 Its function is to enable the communication of cells in your body.
 Serotonin is also one of the happy or feel-good hormones.
 When there is an abnormality in the level of serotonin in your body, it may cause depression. (source)